Seroba Life Sciences

 Venture Round in 2014

-Apica Cardiovascular is a pre revenue medical device company commercializing a technology for access and closure of the heart’s apex and the peripheral vascular system.
-The underlying technology has applications in a number of medical procedures such as Transcatheter Heart Valves (TAVI), AAA, and LVAD implantation.
-The technology standardizes access and closure for large bore therapeutic devices without loss of blood via minimally invasive surgical or percutaneous access on the beating heart.
-The technology has progressed to the point where it has proven the initial concept in animal and cadaver models and is now moving toward initial clinical trials.
+Apica Cardiovascular is a pre-revenue medical device company specializing in a technology for accessing and closing the heart's apex and peripheral vascular system.
+This technology standardizes access and closure for large bore therapeutic devices without blood loss, enabling minimally invasive surgical or percutaneous procedures on the beating heart.
+It has applications in Transcatheter Heart Valves (TAVI), Abdominal Aortic Aneurysm (AAA) repair, and Left Ventricular Assist Device (LVAD) implantation.
+After successful animal and cadaver model testing, the technology is now advancing towards initial clinical trials.

 Biosensia